 If you do make the jump and take yourself on an adventure that has the potential to beat all other life experiences, it’s important not to be too hard on yourself.
 Yes, the positive, active side of your mind will want you living every day with maximum experience and fun, but don’t forget that you’re still healing.
 Take time to simply sit, watch a sunset, sip a coffee, eat strawberries (I like strawberries) and mend your soul.
 There will be plenty of other days to scale that mountain, sometimes you just need to tackle a small hill.

 Enjoy a world of new friends

 I love my friends and family (sometimes almost to death with the amount of alcohol we consume when we are together), but following my break-up, all I did with them was talk about my ex.
-I thought it was helpful at the time, until I found myself amongst strangers, when I no longer had to be heartbreak girl, I could be happy-go-lucky Indiana Jo who always has a spare joke in her back pocket.
+I thought it was helpful at the time, until I found myself amongst strangers, when I no longer had to be heartbreak girl, I could be happy-go-lucky Indiana Jo who always has a spare joke or travel story in her back pocket.
 And it was refreshing.
 Travel can give you a new set of friends in a way few other experiences can – relish the opportunity, connect with people around the globe and hopefully see your ex become a distant memory.